okteto/blog-proposals/building-a-go-api-and-deploying-on-okteto/index.md

-### Why use GO?

 Go or Golang is an open-source, robust-system-level programming language used to build large-scale network servers and distributed systems.
 Go was developed by Google in 2007 as a statically-typed compiled language.

 Considering Go is a member of the C-family, it has similar syntax with languages like Java and C++, but it has a more succinct syntax that makes it simpler to learn and understand.
 Making it easy to develop software that is fast, dependable, and efficient.
 Go also supports concurrent programming, i.e. it allows running multiple processes simultaneously.

-This tutorial will focus on building a simple REST API application with Golang and Mux (A powerful URL router and dispatcher) and deploy this application on Okteto.
+This tutorial focuses on building a simple RESTAPI application with Golang and Mux (A powerful URL router and dispatcher) on Okteto using the Okteto development container.

 Okteto is a cloud-based platform that gives developers rapid access to secure Kubernetes namespaces and allows them to code, build, and run Kubernetes applications.
 Okteto also speeds up the Kubernetes application development process.